isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 specified at the global level within the configuration and that do not belong to any specific subnet.
-Kea will still match inbound client packets to a subnet as before, but when the subnet's reservation mode is set to ``"global"``, Kea will look for host reservations only among the global reservations defined.
+Kea will still match inbound client packets to a subnet as before, but when the subnet's reservation mode is set to ``"global"``, Kea looks for host reservations only among the global reservations defined.
 Typically, such reservations would be used to reserve hostnames for clients which may move from one subnet to another.